JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/FPMPNLPModel.md

 ## Interval Error Evaluation

 Error of the objective (resp. gradient) evaluation can be determined with interval arithmetic.
-This evaluation mode can be set upon `FPMPNLPModel` instanciation with `obj_int_eval` and `grad_int_eval`.
+This evaluation mode can be set upon `FPMPNLPModel` instantiation with `obj_int_eval` and `grad_int_eval`.

 * Objective: evaluating the objective with interval arithmetic provides the interval $[\underline{f},\overline{f}]$ such that $\underline{f}\leq fl(f) \leq \overline{f}$. `objerrmp` returns the middle of the interval as the value of the objective, that is $(\underline{f}+\overline{f})/2$, and returns the diameter of the interval as $\omega_f$, that is, $\omega_f = (\underline{f}-\overline{f})/2$